cmclane99/HelpHero-Chris/docs/README.md

 - Before you merge with the main have at least one other group member review it to make sure it works.
 - Make sure to label with appropirate tags.
 - In the comments have a breif description of what documents are being merged to main and any changes that will be made.
-- If there is a conflict when merging, it needs to be done with atleast most of the group present i.e. weekly group meets or an specifically arranged time
+- If there is a conflict when merging, it needs to be done with atleast most of the group present i.e. weekly group meets or an specifically arranged time.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Code Review Guidlines

-- link it to an issue
+- Link it to an issue.
-- Have at least one other person in the group look over code and bug or possible improvments before any commits or offical changes are made
+- Have at least one other person in the group look over code and bug or possible improvments before any commits or offical changes are made.
-- This will need to be done more often than our twice aweek meeting so you'll need ask someone to meet with you for code review on your own time
+- This will need to be done more often than our twice aweek meeting so you'll need ask someone to meet with you for code review on your own time.